ETS-ReactNative5/deeper/README.md

 # deeper

-> This ReadMe details code documentation (the software report).
+> This ReadMe details code documentation (the software report or what should be called the README_SOFTWARE.md).

 ---